csb1g11/defuse-code-dojo/README.md

 ### Part 2
 - Start with either with a white or a red wire
 - If you picked white wire you can either pick another white wire or you can take an orange one
-- If you picked a red wire you have the choice between a black and red wire
+- If you picked a red wire, then you have the choice between a black and red wire
 - When a second red wire is picked, you can start from rule one again
 - Back to the second rule, if you picked another white one you will have to pick a black or red one now
 - When the red wire is picked, you again go to rule one